deepintdev/deepint-documentation/SOURCES.md

  - **Nominal**: Represents a string from 0 to 255 characters.
 It's used to represent categories.
  - **Text**: Represents a long string.
 Used to store messages, paragraphs or other texts.
- - **Numeric**: Represents a numeric value, either an interger or a real number.
+ - **Numeric**: Represents a numeric value, either an integer or a real number.
  - **Logic**: Represents a boolean value.
 It can be `True` or `False`
  - **Date**: Represents a date or time.
 By default it's managed in ISO format.
 However you can change it in case your original data source was encoded with other format.
 When doing that, use the [MomentJS date formats](https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/)